 - 1. NBFCs shall put in place a Board approved policy for resource planning which, inter-alia, shall cover the planning horizon and the periodicity of private placement. - 2.
 The issues shall be governed by the following instructions: - (i) The minimum subscription per investor shall be ₹20,000 (Rupees Twenty thousand); - (ii) The issuance of private placement of NCDs shall be in two separate categories, those with a maximum subscription of less than ₹1 crore and those with a minimum subscription of ₹1 crore and above per investor; - (iii) There shall be a limit of 200 subscribers for every financial year, for issuance of NCDs with a maximum subscription of less than ₹1 crore, and such subscription shall be fully secured: - (iv) There shall be no limit on the number of subscribers in respect of issuances with a minimum subscription of ₹1 crore and above; the option to create security in favour of subscribers shall be with the issuers.
-Such unsecured debentures shall not be treated as public deposits as defined in these Directions. - (v) An NBFC shall issue debentures only for deployment of funds on its own balance sheet and not to facilitate resource requests of group entities/parent company/associates. - (vi) An NBFC shall not extend loans against the security of its own debentures (issued either by way of private placement or public issue). - 3.
+Such unsecured debentures shall not be treated as public deposits as defined in these Directions. - (v) An NBFC shall issue debentures only for deployment of funds on its own balance sheet and not to facilitate resource requests of group entities/parent company/ associates. - (vi) An NBFC shall not extend loans against the security of its own debentures (issued either by way of private placement or public issue). - 3.
 Tax exempt bonds offered by NBFCs are exempted from the applicability of the circular. - 4.
-For NCDs of maturity upto one year, instructions contained in 'Master Direction on Money Market Instruments: Call/Notice Money Market, Commercial Paper, Certificates of Deposit and Non-Convertible Debentures (original maturity up to one year)' dated July 07, 2016 (as amended from time to time), issued by Financial Markets Regulation Department of the Reserve Bank, shall be applicable.
+For NCDs of maturity upto one year, instructions contained in 'Master Direction Reserve Bank of India (Commercial Paper and Non-Convertible Debentures of original or initial maturity upto one year) Directions, 2024' dated January 03, 2024 (as amended from time to time), issued by Financial Markets Regulation Department of the Reserve Bank, shall be applicable.